Voltar Wolfdog.org forum > English > Upbringing & character

 it will be trained very hard on one thing, she will support Liverpool FC or wont set foot inside my house & never welcome to come for a beer with me!

-TimoleonVieta jest offline Reply With Quote
+TimoleonVieta está offline Responder com Quote

 Maddie